 After, connect with the marketing team to let them know whether that was a good lead or whether the buyer personas and the content on the website need adjustment.
 If your team does not meet regularly with marketing, bring the issue to your manager.
 Marketing and sales alignment is critical for your plan’s success.

 But there are other obstacles to look out for, too — and you must have them.

 7. Obstacles to Success

 This is a unique addition I haven’t seen in many plans, but I think it’s an important component.
-This is where you lay out what could prevent you from reaching your goals and also highlight areas where you might need some help.
+This is where you lay out what could prevent you from reaching your goals and highlight areas where you might need some help.
 The truth is that you likely know what will get in the way of your success.
-So instead of using these obstacles as excuses later, point them out right at the beginning.
+So instead of using these obstacles as excuses later, point them out at the beginning.

 Think carefully: What obstacles will keep you from succeeding?

 Do you need new tools or different technology?
 More flexibility?
 Better internal support?
 Put it down in writing now.
 That way, when you present your plan to your manager (and I strongly encourage you to present your plan to your manager and maybe even a few peers), you give them a chance to support you.